 Team: Founders or the management team of any crypto project significantly impact how it will fare in the industry.
 Take, for instance, Ethereum.
 Vitalik Buterin, alongside brilliant developers like Gavin Wood, Charles Hoskinson, launched Ethereum, which has grown tremendously today.
 Since then, Gavin Wood has founded Polkadot while Charles created Cardano.
 Anyone considering fundamental analysis when making crypto investment decisions would most likely back the new projects created by Ethereum’s early founders because of their antecedents.
 For fast-rising crypto projects like Binance and SwissBorg, their success has been primarily due to the quality of their team.
 Cyrus Fazel of SwissBorg is becoming one of the most influential crypto founders, with SwissBorg’s recent growth.
 At the same time, CZ of Binance is known for his brilliance in execution, leading the largest cryptocurrency exchange by daily trade volume.

 Token utility: A token's utility refers to the guarantee of holders who purchase a project coin/token to consume some of the network's products with such tokens.
-Ether, used for paying transaction fees, powers the Ethereum network, Cardano network users pay fees using ADA, the network’s native token, and SwissBorg app users can stake CHSB, enjoy Premium services the company offers.
+Ether, used for paying transaction fees, powers the Ethereum network, Cardano network users pay fees using ADA, the network’s native token, and SwissBorg app users can lock their BORG to enjoy Premium services.
 The utility of any crypto project must be ironclad; otherwise, it is just one of the many other tokens not good for anything other than speculation.